rjkwon/blog/README.md

 ### /cans

 An ongoing stream of photos of craft beer cans with neat designs.
-Images are processed locally using ImageMagick and ImageOptim, then a script generates per-can info into a JSON file that Hugo uses to create the page.
+Originals are processed locally with ImageMagick (resized to 1500px, GPS stripped), then a script generates per-can info into a JSON file that Hugo uses to create the page.
+At build time, Hugo resizes each photo again (640x853, WebP, q75) for display and caches the result in `resources/_gen/images/cans/` — commit those generated files along with new photos so Netlify doesn't have to reprocess the whole set on every deploy.

 TODO
 * [ ] Add alt text and captions
-* [ ] Update pipeline to generate smaller, webp images

-- **Content:** `content/cans/`
+- **Content/images:** `content/cans/` (JPEGs live alongside `_index.md` as page resources)
-- **Data:**
-  - `data/cans.json`
+- **Data:** `data/cans.json`
-  - `static/cans`
 - **Scripts:**
-  - `scripts/process_can_photos.sh` - processes original photos (run locally)
+  - `scripts/process_can_photos.sh` - processes original photos, outputs into `content/cans/` (run locally)
-  - `scripts/generate_cans_json.js` - generates JSON from photos (runs as part of `npm run build`)
+  - `scripts/generate_cans_json.js` - generates JSON from photos in `content/cans/` (runs as part of `npm run build`)
 - **Template:** `layouts/cans/list.html`

 ### /dad-hats